BuddyForms/BuddyForms-Moderation/readme.txt

 <b>How it works:</b>
 If you create a new edit draft, a new child post of your live post will be created as a duplicate of your live post.
 During the editing process you will edit the child post and your live version is untouched and available to the public.
-If you set the post to "awaiting moderation" and a moderationer (admin) approves your post, the post will be merged back to the live version and set to approved.
+If you set the post to "awaiting review" and a moderationer (admin) approves your post, the post will be merged back to the live version and set to approved.

 This will work for all the content, custom fields and taxonomies.

 <b>Mail Notification</b>
-With the BuddyForms in build Notification System you can create mail trigger notification for the different post status to let your users and moderationers know, when a new post is ready for moderation or gets approved.
+With the BuddyForms in build Notification System you can create mail trigger notification for the different post status to let your users and Moderators know, when a new post is ready for moderation or gets approved.

-BuddyForms moderation is the perfect plugin for you if you are in need of a solid frontend post editing moderation management.
+BuddyForms Moderation is the perfect plugin for you if you are in need of a solid frontend post editing moderation management.

 It doesn't matter if you let your users create products or Kitten Story's.
 It just work fine with any custom post type related plugin.

-The BuddyForms moderation extension gives you full control of the user submissions without affecting the live version or even giving them the rights to edit a published post.
+The BuddyForms Moderation extension gives you full control of the user submissions without affecting the live version or even giving them the rights to edit a published post.

 == Documentation & Support ==